junclemente/ads599-capstone_project/main_notebook.md

 - **Schools without valid ACGR data:**
   Schools missing graduation rates or reporting fewer than 90% of expected cohort enrollment were removed for data quality.
 - **Limited climate data availability:**
-  The most recent CalSCHLS climiate indicators (2017-2019) were explored during EDA, but excluded from the final model because seven counties did not have any data and the variables did not improve predictive performance.
+  The most recent CalSCHLS climate indicators (2017-2019) were explored during EDA, but excluded from the final model because seven counties did not have any data and the variables did not improve predictive performance.
 - **Non-high school institutions:**
   Middle schools, continuation schools, juvenile court schools, and alternative education programs were excluded.
 - **Model optimization:**